Montana Sex Abuse Lawsuit Settlements

 When Can You Sue for Sexual Abuse in Montana?

-Sexual abuse or assault is both a criminal and civil offense in Montana.
+Sexual abuse or assault are a criminal and civil offenses in Montana.
 This means that sex abuse victims have the right to press criminal charges and/or file a civil lawsuit and seek financial compensation.
 Anyone who has been the victim of sexual abuse or assault can file a lawsuit.

 Sex abuse victims can file a civil lawsuit regardless of whether the abuser was ever criminally charged or convicted.
 In fact, victims can file a civil lawsuit even if they never reported it to the police and even if they never told anyone about the incident.

-The evidentiary burden for proving sexual battery in a civil case is much lower than the burden in a criminal case.
-This means it is much easier for a plaintiff in a civil lawsuit to prove that the sexual abuse or assault occurred.
+The burden of burden for proving sexual battery in a civil case is much lower than the burden in a criminal case.
+The key is you do not have to prove guility beyond a reasonable doubt which is a huge hurdle criminally.
+This means it is much easier for a plaintiff in a civil lawsuit prove that the sexual abuse or assault occurred.
 So even if an abuser escapes criminal justice, they can still be held accountable in a civil court.

 Getting Money in Montana Sex Abuse Lawsuits